-If you are looking to get out of your weekly rotation of chicken recipes, my white wine chicken recipe is a great one for dinner tonight!
-It's tender and flavorful thanks to the sauteed mushrooms and shallots and the sauce is a fantastic vehicle for soaking up with some crusty bread or mashed potatoes!
+If you are looking to get out of your weekly rotation of chicken recipes, my white wine chicken recipe is a great one for switching things up!
+It’s tender and flavorful thanks to the sautéed mushrooms and shallots and the sauce is delicious when combined with some crusty bread or mashed potatoes!

 What to Serve with This Recipe?